MouradGridach/mouradgridach.github.io/_pages/about-me.md

   - /about-me.html
 ---

-## Short Biography
+## About

 Hi!
 My name is Mourad Gridach.
+I am a Senior AI Scientist at IQVIA.
+I am a member of the Advanced NLP team led by Jay Nanavati.
+The team is part of of the Applied AI Science team based in Cambridge, UK.
+Previoulsy, I was a Senior Postdoctoral Researcher at the Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford working with Professor Alison Julia Noble.
+I was a member of the PULSE (Perception Ultrasound by Learning Sonographer Experience) team.
+PULSE is an ambitious, innovative, interdisciplinary research project exploring the use of artificial intelligence-based technologies to reduce the need for highly trained ultrasound operators.
+We apply the latest ideas from machine learning and computer vision to build, from real-world ultrasound scanning videos, eye-tracking and probe movement data, computational models of visual search and navigation.

-I am a Postdoctoral Researcher at the Oxford Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford.
-Previously, I was visiting fellow at the Department of Computer Science at the University of Oxford working with Professor Irina Voiculescu on biomedical image segmentation.
-I was a Postdoctoral Researcher at the University of Colorado working with Professor Larry Hunter.
+Furthermore, I was visiting fellow at the Department of Computer Science at the University of Oxford working with Professor Irina Voiculescu on biomedical image segmentation.
+During my fellowship, I developed innovative Machine Learning algorithms for medical image segmentation.
+The team focused on refining current methods for MRI segmentation, particularly tackling the challenge of identifying the femur bone within hip MRI scans.
+Also, I was a Postdoctoral Researcher at the University of Colorado working with Professor Larry Hunter.
 I am a Professor of computer science focusing especially on Artifiical Intelligence and Applied Mathematics from Agadir, Morocco.

 I have completed my BSc degree in computer science  at the Faculty of Science, Fez (FSF).
 I did my Master of science studies at the High Institute of Techology in Fez (HITF) in computer science (honours).